theislab/moscot/docs/source/index.rst

-moscot - Multiomics Single-Cell Optimal Transport
+moscot - multiomics single-cell Optimal Transport
 ==================================================

 ``moscot`` is a framework for optimal transport applications in single cell genomics.